The London ULEZ expansion: will London go electric?

 Is electric the only way?

 Some people are concerned though, saying that this will alienate those who can’t afford to go electric.
-To combat this, the Mayor of London has also released a £110 million scrappage scheme that will offer eligible residents the chance to retrofit or replace their non-ULEZ compliant vehicles for those that meet the ULEZ standards – though, their replacement doesn’t need to be electric.
+To combat this, the Mayor of London also released a £110 million scrappage scheme that offers eligible residents the chance to retrofit or replace their non-ULEZ compliant vehicles for those that meet the ULEZ standards – though, their replacement doesn’t need to be electric.
+More recently, the scheme has been increased to £160 million, and extended to all Londoners.

 TFL says “9 out of 10 cars seen driving in outer London already meet the ULEZ emissions standards”, so these changes to the ULEZ won’t make everyone suddenly switch overnight – far from it.
 And it seems as though the expansion was designed to be that way, to avoid disruption for those that rely on their cars.